zumrudu-anka/zumrudu-anka/README.md

   <br>
   📚 I’m currently learning how to build E-Commerce Website with Django
   <br>
-  💬 Ask me about <a href="https://github.com/zumrudu-anka/zumrudu-anka/issues" title="Issues">Here</a>
+  💬 Ask me anything about from <a href="https://github.com/zumrudu-anka/zumrudu-anka/issues" title="Issues">Here</a>
   <br>
   📫 How to reach me: <a href="mailto: osmandurdag@hotmail.com">osmandurdag@hotmail.com</a>
 </p>